NRCan/CanCurve/docs/source/02_user-guide.rst

 At the core of the Buildings Tool are four curve creation steps that are executed in sequence to generate a DDF.
 These are controlled from the **Create Curve** tab and can be executed individually or all at once:

 1. **Setup project**:
-   Construct the :ref:`project SQLite database <sec02-projectDatabase>` and load data into it from the GUI.
+   Construct the :ref:`Project Database <sec02-projectDatabase>` and load data into it from the GUI.

 2. **Data join and multiply costs**:
-   Join DRF to the Cost-Item table, then multiply through to create fractional restoration costs.
+   Join DRF to the :ref:`Cost-Item table <sec02-costItem>`, then multiply through to create fractional restoration costs.

 3. **Data group and concat stories**:
    Group restoration costs by story and concatenate them into a single table.

 4. **Export result in CanFlood format**:
-   Export the DDF in the CanFlood format.
+   Export the DDF in the :ref:`CanFlood format <sec02-CanFloodFormat>`.

-To pass information between these steps and to save the user's progress to a file, all of these steps read or write to a SQLite database, called the :ref:`Project Database <sec02-projectDatabase>`.
+To pass information between these steps and to save the user's progress to a file, all of these steps read or write to the :ref:`Project Database <sec02-projectDatabase>`.

+.. _sec02-projectDatabase:

 Project Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The **Project Database** is a SQLite database that stores the data and metadata for the project.
+The **Project Database** is a SQLite database that the Buildings Tool uses to store the data and metadata for the project.
-While knowledge of the project database is not strictly necessary to use CanCurve, it can be useful for debugging and understanding the tool's operation.
+For most workflows, the Project Database is hidden in teh background; however, knowledge of the project database can be useful for debugging and understanding the tool's operation.
-The database is composed of several tables, each of which is used by one or more of the curve creation steps, as shown in the table below.
+The database is composed of several tables, each of which is used by one or more of the :ref:`curve creation steps <sec02-Core>`, as shown in the table below.

 .. _tab02-ProjectDatabase: